Forest Lake Alum Treatment

 Project Description & Outcomes

-The alum treatment took place in September 2023.
-The District monitored the lake in 2024 in order to calibrate the dose for the second and final phase occurring in fall 2025.
+The first alum treatment took place in September 2023.
+The District monitored the lake in 2024 in order to calibrate the dose for the second and final phase that occurred in fall 2025.

 Project Status